Curling at the 2025 Asian Winter Games – Men's team

 The men's team curling tournament at the 2025 Asian Winter Games was held in Harbin, China, between 9 and 14 February at the Harbin Pingfang District Curling Arena.

+The Philippine national men's curling team won the first ever Asian Winter Games medal for their country by winning the final game against South Korea.

 A total of 11 teams participated in the tournament.